joeyklee/GEOB472/workshops/02_intro2R/README.md

 ![](assets/img/globalenv-1.png)

+***

+Experiment: Using a set of variables, write your own example of storing values to variables and use some of the mathematical operators to do some calculations.
+Play with changing the values to the variables to see how changing one of two of your variables changes the result of your calculation in the end.

 #S7 Data & Plotting

 Ok, so here's where things are going to get *very* interesting for us.
 Enter: data & plotting.
 In the Processing workshop we learned that "data could be anything from the time of day, the location of a bus stop, the color of your hair, and even the location of your mouse on the screen and the keys you pressed to login to your email.
 In general, data often consists of measurements of physical characteristics whether it be a digital photo of your dog or the precipitation in Vancouver."